Yurirtp/hangman/README.md

 # Milestone 4

 Method is a function that is defined inside a class.

-To help the write the code I created a class to initials these functions by using self:

-class Hangman:
-    def _init__"(self, word_list, num_lives):
-        self.word_list = word_list
-        self.word = random.choice(word_list)
-        self.guessed = [] #making an empty list to then append later self.lives = num_lives
-        self.guess = guess
- This allowed me to call the function ask_for_input.
+To help the write the code I created a class initialisation block, which is a block of statments preceded by static keywords that are introduced in the class body.
+When the class loads these statments are executed, for this self is used as an instance of the class, so we can access the attributes and methods of the class in python when we call upon it, the reason we use self is because pythons syntax does use the @ syntax to refer to instance attributes:

+Hangman is a game where the user has to guess a word by guessing the letters in the word.
+The game is over when the number of lives is 0 or the number of letters left to guess is 0.

-The class Hangman is created with the following attributes: word_list num_lives word word_guessed num_letters list_of_guesses
+The class Hangman is created with the following attributes, parameters and methods:

+Parameters:
+    word_list: a list of words to choose from
+    num_lives: the number of lives the user has; default is 5

+Attributes:
+    word: the word to guess
+    word_guessed: the word with the letters guessed
+    num_letters: the number of letters left to guess
+    num_lives: the number of lives left
+    word_list: the list of words to choose from
+    list_of_guesses: the list of letters guessed

+Methods:
+    check_guess: checks if the guess is in the word and updates the word_guessed.

+    ask_for_input: asks the user for a letter and calls the check_guess method

 There are two methods: one asking for the input (ask_for_input) and another checking if the supplied letter is in the "word" (check_guess).
 "Ask_for_input_ method calls "check_guess" method whenever the user input matches the condition that it is a single alphabetical character.

 In case the supplied letter is not part of the "word" the number of lives attributes is reduced by one.
 Otherwise if the letter is guessed correctly, word_guessed and num_letters attributes are respectively updated.

+Below is the code written in milestone 4

+#%%
+import random

 #%%
 import random